frictionlessdata/datapackage-v2-draft/content/docs/specifications/data-resource.md

 ### General

+The properties below are applicable to any Data Resource.

 #### `name` [required]

 A resource `MUST` contain a `name` property.
 The name is a simple name or identifier to be used for this resource.